Yash7752/Customer_Segmentation/README.md

 ```

-and see the application run on your machine. :open_mouth:
+and see the application run on your machine.

 ## Contributing